qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 :guilabel:`Mode` defines from which layers features should be identified:

 * **Current layer**: only features from the selected layers are identified.
-  Current layer can also be a group or multiple selected layers.
+  If a group is selected, features from its visible layers are identified.
 If there is no selection then only the current layer is identified.
 * **Top down, stop at first**: only features from the upper visible layer.
 * **Top down**: all features from the visible layers.
 The results are shown in